Code-Institute-Submissions/the-hangmans-stage/README.md

 # **The Hangman's Stage!**
 ## **Aim of the site**

 The aim of the site is to allow users to play a single player python command line version of the Hangman game.
-There are 3 categories of words for players to choose from on each run through of the game.
-The player then has 6 guesses to correctly guess the secret word or fail the game.
+There are 5 categories of words for players to choose from on each run through of the game.
+The player can then if they have 3 or 6 guesses to correctly guess the secret word or fail the game.

+I've tried to aim for a broad target audience by including 5 categories.
+Players can stick to a catergory they feel comfortable with or maybe step out of their comfort zone and choose something different.

 ## **Game Features**
 ### **Title Screen**